 In order to graduate, students must have completed 48 ECTS worth of courses and have written the Master’s Thesis (12 ECTS), consisting of approximately 10,000-14,000 words (40-60 double-spaced pages).
 Further information on contents and formal characteristics can be found here.

 A thesis is an academic essay, written by the student in consultation with his/her supervisor.
 The thesis must show that the student is capable of summarising and analysing existing literature in a critical manner, formulating one or more well-defined and motivated research questions and conducting independent research.

 Students should approach a lecturer participating in the Master’s programme and discuss with him/her the chosen topic and potential research question(s).
 The topic must be in keeping with the chosen pathway (so the student cannot choose to specialise in literature and write an MA thesis on a linguistics topic, or viceversa).
 In case of doubt, students can always consult the coordinators of studies (Professor Carlos Acuña Fariña at USC; Dr José Manuel Estévez Saá at UDC; Dr Jorge Figueroa Dorrego at UVigo).

 Once a topic has been agreed on with a supervisor, student and supervisor fill out the MA-thesis registration form together.
-The student hands in the form to the studies coordinator within the deadlines required by each of the universities involved in the Master’s programme, as indicated on the relevant forms:
+The student sends the form to the studies coordinator within the deadlines required by each of the universities involved in the Master’s programme (see ‘Schedule’):

 When the supervisor believes the thesis is ready for preliminary approval and submission, he/she appoints a thesis committee consisting of three members (the supervisor cannot be one of them).
 The supervisor will also designate the time and place of the oral defence, in consultation with the thesis committee.
 After this, the supervisor should notify the coordinator of studies by means of the MA-thesis defence form: